We were unable to credit the full amount you requested to the succeeding tax period.

 What you need to do

 - Read and review your notice carefully.
-It will explain why we were unable to apply the amount you requested to the following year’s taxes.
+It will explain why we were unable to apply the amount you requested to the succeeding tax period.
 It may also suggest additional steps for you to take, depending on your situation.

 - Compare our changes to the information on your tax return.